-Is this really a good time to grow your business – in the midst of a global pandemic and a lingering recession?
+Is this really a good time to grow your business – in the midst of a global pandemic?

 The answer is a resounding “yes,” according to Gary Schwartz, executive vice president of North Star Resource Group, a Minneapolis-based financial services firm.
 “Right now, people need advice.
 The recession in 2008 – 2009 was purely an economic crisis.
-Now we have an economic crisis, a pandemic, civil unrest, and millions of people out of work.
-We have people concerned about retirement, or sending their kids to school, or selling their homes.
+Now we have a pandemic, and we have people concerned about retirement, or sending their kids to school, or selling their homes.
 These are heavy, hard decisions, and they need advice.”